5 Morning Stretches for a Stress-Free Life

 #2.
 Raised Arms Side Bends / Time: 1 minute

 Slowly come up to center.
-Then switch hands and stretch to the other side.
+Then switch sides by holding the wrist of your left arm and stretch to the right.
 As you stretch on both sides, pay attention to your core.
 Stay centered with both feet on the floor for balance.
 Bend your knees slightly if needed.
 After you have stretched on both sides, come back to Mountain Pose.

 #3.
 Rag Doll / Time: 1 minute

 From standing, exhale as you bend slowly forward, reaching for the ground.
-Be sure to bend from your pelvis area, instead of your lower back, and bend your knees as much as you need to for balance and comfort.
+Be sure to bend from your pelvis area, instead of your lower back, and bend your knees to bring your knees to chest as much as you need to for balance and comfort.

-Hang and breath softly, allowing your upper body to simply droop.
+Hang and breath softly, allowing your upper body to simply droop while feeling a gentle hamstring stretch (the muscles on the backs of your thighs).

 You can brush your fingers on the floor, clasp your hands around your elbows, or lightly place your hands on your ankles or knees.
 Remain inverted for 2 or 3 breaths.